RikVN/Neural_DRS/README.md

 ./src/setup.sh
 ```

-All data you need for running basic DRS parsing experiments you can now find in [data](data).
+**Important:** all data you need for running basic DRS parsing experiments you can now find in [data](data).
 You can potentially still download a [PMB release](http://pmb.let.rug.nl/data.php) and construct the training data yourself, but I'd advise not to unless you want to exploit more resources.

 ### Testing your setup ###